-As a result, it’s important that you spend some time filling your containers with high-quality soil before you start gardening.
+It’s important that you spend some time filling your containers with high-quality soil before you start gardening.
 Make sure the soil is fertile and well-draining to help keep the roots of your plants healthy.

-You’ll want to use a soil mix that’s formulated specifically for containers - whatever you do, don’t use dirt that you dug up from the ground outside for your container garden, as it could be contaminated with pests and pathogens.
+You’ll want to use a soil mix that’s formulated specifically for containers.
+Whatever you do, don’t use dirt that you dug up from the ground outside for your container garden, as it could be contaminated with pests and pathogens.

 If you’re building an indoor container garden, you can set your container on plant trays to prevent the water from making a mess of your floors.

 Container-grown plants can quickly become deficient in nutrients.
 If this happens, they will never reach their full potential.

 There are several ways you can fertilize your container plants.
 One option is to choose rich soil that is made specifically for containers.
 This will work if your plants have low nutritional needs, such as leafy greens.